 You may not have a place to install the C-clamps

-If you have space on your kayak, you might want to take a look at the GearLight Waterproof LED Spotlight.
+If you have space on your kayak, you might want to look at the GearLight Waterproof LED Spotlight.
 Not only can this light help you see where you are going, but you can shine it at any oncoming vessel to quickly let them know you are there.
 It’s waterproof and really packs a punch.

 - Performance on Demand: The powerful Watchman sweeps an ultra bright beam over the...